zoualid/Decentralized-Charity/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-<p>The first version (the one submitted on 10/06/2022) is made without upgrade functionalities, and with some vulnerabilities related to DOS.
+<p>The first version is made without upgrade functionalities, and may contain some vulnerabilities, as I developed it very quickly without too much thinking about security.
+Please report to me any vulnerability you have found.

-I am sorry ...
-I just didn't get time to fix them.
 However, the next version will be more secure with a bunch of security mechanisms in place.

 So use this smart contract with extreme caution.